EllandeVED/NumWorks-App-For-Mac/README.md

 INFO:

--The "CompressedNumWorks_v23.3.4.zip" is a local version of the calculator stuck on the version 23.4.3.
+- The "CompressedNumWorks_v23.3.4.zip" is a local version of the calculator stuck on the version 23.4.3.